felizuno/RdiOverload/readme.md

 * Use the total number of albums in a playlist to determine what the ideal thumb size is
 * Player should shake when the song changes
 * Look into using playing source to only bump currently playing song to the queue if that's where it came from

+reuse showcase and grid to make artist view, with last fm artist art and a look like a person ( from pplbar)